rnietoe/Training/docs/AWS/03-Network.md

 ```

 !!!danger "With Route 53, there is a default limit of **50** domain names.
 However, this limit can be increased by contacting AWS support"

+Record types at the zone apex uses to point the DNS name of the Application Load Balancer are:

+* Alias with an **A** type record set.
+* Alias with an **AAAA** type record set.

 ## API Gateway